nikkNizz/Drawish/README.md

 in view only.

 #### Rotation
-This function requires that there is an active selection.
+This function requires an active selection.
-Enter the degrees of rotation from 0 to 45 in the small box on the left and then click the right or left buttons to rotate.
+Enter the degrees of rotation in the small box on the left and then click the right or left buttons to rotate.
-To rotate the selection by 90 degrees press the 90° buttons (right or left).
-To combine 90 degree rotation and manual rotation, deselect and reselect.
+If you don't know how many degrees to rotate the image, start the automatic rotation by clicking the small button with the stopwatch and then click again to stop it in the desired position.
 To mirror the image go to the "Image->Mirror horizontally "or "Image->Mirror vertically" menu.

 #### Sizes